nivlac12/Restaurant-Application/Restaurants_Database_UI/Restaurants Database/README.txt.txt

 Finally, the entirety of the project code is stored in the "Restaurants Database" directory.
 Opening the .sln will help navigating throught the code.
 If you would like to run the code, you will need to run the "BuildDatabase.ps1" file and change all connection strings in Repository classes from "nivlac12" to your username.

+You can also find all this code on "https://github.com/nivlac12/Restaurant-Application